 - Connect privately to other VPCs- Peer VPCs together to share resources across multiple virtual networks owned by your or other AWS accounts.

-Amazon VPC provides advanced security features such as security groups and network access control lists to enable inbound and outbound filtering at the instance level and subnet level.
+Amazon VPC provides advanced security features, such as security groups and network access control lists, to enable inbound and outbound filtering at the instance level and subnet level.
 In addition, you can store data in Amazon S3 and restrict access so that it’s only accessible from instances in your VPC.
 Optionally, you can also choose to launch Dedicated Instances which run on hardware dedicated to a single customer for additional isolation.

 You can create a VPC quickly and easily using the AWS Management Console.
 You can select one of the common network setups that best match your needs and press "Start VPC Wizard."
-Subnets, IP ranges, route tables, and security groups are automatically created for you, so you can concentrate on creating the applications to run in your VPC.
+Subnets, IP ranges, route tables, and security groups are automatically created for you so you can concentrate on creating the applications to run in your VPC.

-Amazon VPC provides all the same benefits as the rest of the AWS platform.
+Amazon VPC provides all of the same benefits as the rest of the AWS platform.
 You can instantly scale your resources up or down, select Amazon EC2 instances types and sizes that are right for your applications, and pay only for the resources you use - all within Amazon’s proven infrastructure.

 You can host a basic web application, such as a blog or simple website in a VPC, and gain the additional layers of privacy and security afforded by Amazon VPC.
 You can help secure the website by creating security group rules which allow the webserver to respond to inbound HTTP and SSL requests from the Internet while simultaneously prohibiting the webserver from initiating outbound connections to the Internet.
 You can create a VPC that supports this use case by selecting "VPC with a Single Public Subnet Only" from the Amazon VPC console wizard.